vuorenkoski/tugurium/README.md

 30 * * * * sh /home/pi/tempview/getFmiData.sh
 ```

-There is example c-code to read measurement from sensor and send it to backend (tempview-back/send_measurement.c).
+There is example codesnippets in c and python to send data from sensors, switches and camera (tempview-back/codeSnippetsForSending).